ibm-cloud-docs/containers/cs_cluster_plan_network.md

 <br />

+## Example scenarios for VPC cluster network setups
+{: #classic-scenarios}

+Now that you understand the basics of cluster networking, check out some example scenarios in which various VPC cluster network setups can meet your workload needs.
+{: shortdesc}

-## Scenario: Run internet-facing app workloads in a VPC cluster
+### Scenario: Run internet-facing app workloads in a VPC cluster
 {: #vpc-no-pgw}

 In this scenario, you run workloads in a VPC on Classic cluster that are accessible to requests from the Internet.
 Public access is controlled by ACLs so that end users can access your apps while unwanted public requests to your apps are denied.
 Additionally, your workers have automatic access to any {{site.data.keyword.cloud_notm}} services that support private service endpoints.